sundevilaviator/ASSIS-FOD-Detection/docs/RESEARCH_LOG.md

-  `benchmark_faa.py`'s labels-directory path resolution used `images_dir.parent.parent`, which pointed at the dataset root instead of the split's own `labels/` folder — this silently produced zero ground truth for every image instead of erroring.
+  `benchmark_faa.py`'s labels-directory path resolution used `images_dir.parent.parent`, which pointed at the dataset root instead of the split's own `labels/` folder — this silently produced zero ground truth for every image instead of raising an error.
 Caught only because the full pipeline was run end to end against synthetic data with `data_prep.py`'s actual output layout, not a hand-rolled test directory.
 Fixed, refactored into a standalone `resolve_labels_dir()` function specifically so this